Table of Contents

 Board review style answer #1

-D. May harbor EGFR or Kras mutations.
-It is important to recognize pulmonary adenosquamous carcinoma, as these tumors may harbor targetable mutations seen in adenocarcinomas, such as EGFR or Kras.
-Pulmonary adenosquamous carcinoma has a worse prognosis than either adenocarcinoma or squamous carcinoma.
-Only one of the two components may be seen in metastatic sites.
-The diagnosis is made with at least 10% of each component by histology, not immunohistochemistry.
-Both the adenocarcinoma and squamous cell carcinoma components are malignant.
+C. May harbor EGFR or KRAS mutations.
+It is important to recognize pulmonary adenosquamous carcinoma, as these tumors may harbor targetable mutations seen in adenocarcinomas, such as EGFR or KRAS.
+Answer B is incorrect because pulmonary adenosquamous carcinoma has a worse prognosis than either adenocarcinoma or squamous carcinoma.
+Answer A is incorrect because only 1 of the 2 components may be seen in metastatic sites.
+Answer D is incorrect because the diagnosis is made with at least 10% of each component by histology, not immunohistochemistry.
+Answer E is incorrect because both the adenocarcinoma and squamous cell carcinoma components are malignant.

 Comment Here